Volkswagen Tiguan Allspace (2016-2020) Review

 Whichever model you pick, you’ll find the Allspace very easy to drive.
 Its raised ride height and large windows give you a great view out and the light controls make it reasonably easy to manoeuvre in town – despite its large size.

-It’s especially relaxing to drive if you pick a model with a DSG automatic gearbox instead of the standard manual unit, and all models come with a raft of high-tech safety kit.
+All models come with a raft of high-tech safety kit.
 As a result, the Allspace is one of the best all-round seven-seat SUVs on sale, but if you can live without some of its headline-grabbing features a cheaper alternative might be more suitable.

 The VW Tiguan Allspace is roomier than the standard Tiguan and comes with plenty of practical storage cubbies, but other seven-seaters have bigger boots and more usable back seats.